sci-dev-git/libautomusic/README.md

-# libautomusic
+# libautomusic (Algorithmic Musical Composition Library)

 ------
 ![Build status](https://img.shields.io/badge/libautomusic-blue.svg) ![Build status](https://img.shields.io/badge/build-passing-orange.svg) ![Item status](https://img.shields.io/badge/status-unstable-lightgreen.svg)

-This is a C++ library for Algorithmic Musical Composition and automation, which is based on musical theory model and knowledge library system, helping us create multi-track MIDI projects.

-`libautomusic` allows you to create a unique music based on a given `picture` (all styles are acceptable), without any manual configurations or interventions.
+`libautomusic` allows you to create a unique music based on the given `picture` (all styles are acceptable), without any manual configurations or interventions.

+The composition algorithmic is based on music-theory model and knowledge-library-system, enabling us to create complicated and multi-track MIDI projects.

+The paper describing the algorithm in details is available on https://www.cnblogs.com/sci-dev/p/10261380.html.

 # Quick start